Vladimirezh/Sandbox/README.md

 # How to use

-For example you have Calculator class and ICalculator interface
+For example, you have Calculator class and ICalculator interface

 ```
         public class Calculator : ICalculator